Student Learning Centre

 - Managing your assignments

-- Submit your paper/assignment and we will get it back to you in a timely fashion*
+- Submit your paper/assignment and we will return it to you in a timely fashion (See the submission disclaimer at the bottom of this page.)

 - Survivor’s Secrets — A collection of write-ups and tips to help you succeed as a student here at Heritage.
 Topics include organization, scheduling, how to study, how to write an essay, how to write a book review, how to write a journal/reflection, as well as others.

-- Citation Tools — Zotero and Mendeley (Upgrading to citation software is only recommended for students who have mastered manually citing in Turabian/Chicago!)
+- Reference Management Software — Zotero and Mendeley (Upgrading to reference management software is only recommended for students who have mastered manually citing in Turabian/Chicago!)

-- Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations (9th ed.; 2018) is available in limited quantities on reserve in the library or for purchase (paperback / kindle)
+- Purchase a copy of Kate L. Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations (9th ed.; 2018) is available in limited quantities on reserve in the library or for purchase.
+(Note: purchasing this book as a kindle book also has the benefit of being fully text-searchable, making it much easier to find what you are looking for!)

 - For biblical studies, The SBL Handbook of Style (2nd ed.; 2014) is also a helpful resource.
 You may view/download the Student Supplement, or consult the full edition that is available on reserve in the library.